fundapps/TechDocs/README.md

 ## Data Vendor Credentials `POST /rest/api/v1/dataproviders/:providerId/credentials`
 You must submit your data vendor username and password to this endpoint.
 Before being able to post a file to Adapptr, your data vendor credentials must be set.
 Your file upload will otherwise fail because FundApps will be unable to connect and authenticate against the data vendor.

+e.g
+`{
+    "Username": "[Username]",
+    "Password": "[Password]"
+}`

 ## Methods

 For all methods, the header `X-Client-Environment` is required.
 This must be populated with the name of your FundApps environment.

+For all methods, authentication is made against your FundApps environment.
+You are required to include the Username and Password of an API user in the FundApps environment you have set in the `X-Client-Environment` header.

 ## `POST /rest/api/v1/task/positions`
 Upload daily positions.
 This method expects a csv format ([example Adapptr position files](Adapptr/)).
 The response includes a taskId and a trackingEndpoint that can then be polled via the GET method to monitor the progress of the task through the Adapptr service.